mlandis/revbayes_fossils/README.md

 ### Getting Started

 Now that you have all the files and installed the software, execute RevBayes and follow the tutorial exercise.
 If you have any trouble, please ask for help.

+### Workshop structure

+This workshop lesson was originally designed by Tracy Heath, Will Pett, and April Wright.
+Workshop itinerary was forked from https://github.com/ssb2017/revbayes_fossils.